 In this section you will find a list of the vaccines that are most relevant to - and recommended for - the average university student.
 The page for Health Science students also covers those vaccines that are required for Health Science students to complete their clinical requirements.
 All vaccines listed are available at Student Health by making an appointment with a nurse.

 On January 26, 2017 the Québec government created new rules with regards to accessory fees which prohibit us from dispensing certain vaccines and providing certain services.
-We can only provide free vaccination following the provincial vaccination guidelines (Protocole d’immunisation du Québec and the Programme québécois d'immunisation) and paid vaccination in the context of travel consultation.
+We can only provide free vaccination following the provincial vaccination guidelines (Protocole d’immunisation du Québec and the Programme québécois d'immunisation).
+Vaccines required for travel and health care students' requirements will be at the cost of the student.

 Vaccination costs & Health Insurance coverage